 2.1 The AST shall be equipped with a thermocouple capable of floating on the fuel surface.
 An additional thermocouple or temperature probe shall be installed outside the tank and in the shade to measure ambient temperature.
 The system shall be continuously monitored at one minute intervals for a minimum of 30 days.
 The test period shall include a minimum of seven days when the maximum daily ambient temperature is between 90°F and 105°F. Daily maximum and minimum fuel surface and ambient temperatures shall be used to determine the fuel surface and ambient temperature ranges (difference between daily minimum and maximum).
 The ratio of these temperature ranges produces the Temperature Attenuation Factor, or A_f.
+The temperature attenuation factor is then used to calculate the emission factor.
 The test shall be conducted after proper installation of P/V valves and other components to maintain pressure integrity.